-The Finance Division is responsible for Agency financial management, cash management, rent collection, accounts payable, budgeting, purchasing, and the oversight of the Agency's portfolio.
+The Finance Division is responsible for Agency financial management, cash management, rent collection, accounts

 Safeguard the Commission's assets and ensure the short and long term financial health of the organization by adhering to the following guidelines:

 - All cash invested in accordance with the investment policy. - Accurate reporting and active pursuit of all receivables. - 75% of invoices paid within 30 days of receipt of a complete package of authorized documentation and 95% paid within 60 days. - Receive a standard unqualified opinion on each of its annual audits. - Meet all reporting requirements for lenders. - Ensure HOC's funding supports financial growth and stability.